-In February 2017, we granted stock options and SARs that vest over a three-year period to approximately 250 employees.
+In February 2022, we granted stock options and SARs that vest over a three-year period to 221 employees.
+Options have an exercise price equal to the closing price of Snap-on common stock as reported on the NYSE on the grant date and generally vest in three equal annual increments beginning on the first anniversary of the grant date.
 The Committee considered the total recommended grant size for all participants and reviewed the specific recommendations made by Mr. Pinchuk for grants to the executive officers.
 After considering the recommendations as compared to outstanding shares and the expected burn rate, the Committee then made the final grant decisions related to the executive officers and also approved the total grant size for all other participants.

-We granted our NEOs options to purchase 280,000 shares, consisting of individual grants ranging from options to purchase 28,000 to 135,000 shares.
-In the aggregate, the number of options granted to executive officers was between the target and the maximum of the guidelines, reflecting the Committee's evaluation of Company performance and individual contributions.
+We granted our NEOs options to purchase 72,346 shares, consisting of individual grants ranging from options to purchase 8,003 to 32,286 shares.
+In the aggregate, the number of options granted to executive officers was between the target and the maximum of the guidelines.
 The Committee approved the amounts awarded to each NEO based on their contributions and individual performance.
-We estimated that the total February 2017 stock option and stock-settled SARs grants would result in a 1.3% burn rate, which fell within the guidelines established by the Committee and near the 50th percentile of our peer group.